panva/node-oidc-provider/docs/README.md

 ### postLogoutRedirectUri

-URL to which the OP redirects the User-Agent when no post_logout_redirect_uri or id_token_hint is provided by the RP
+URL to which the OP redirects the User-Agent when no post_logout_redirect_uri and id_token_hint is provided by the RP

 _**default value**_: